MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 > [!IMPORTANT]
 > A write transaction that spans a virtual entity and a native entity is not supported.
 We do not recommend using this form of transaction, as there is no way to ensure consistency.

 Relations in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entities are modeled as one-to-many (1:n) or many-to-one (n:1) relations.
 These relations are modeled as relationships in the virtual entity in Common Data Service.
-Note that many-to-many (n:n) relations aren't supported in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+Note that many-to-many (n:n) relations are not supported in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 For example, in [!INCLUDE[prodshort](../developer/includes/prodshort.md)], if Entity A has a foreign key to Entity B, this relation will be modeled as an n:1 relationship in virtual entity Entity A in Common Data Service.
 The schema name of this relationship in Common Data Service uses the naming convention **mserp\_FK\_\<source entity name\>\_\<relation name\>**.
 This naming convention has a maximum string length of 120 characters.
 Any relation where the schema name will produce a name that exceeds 120 characters won't be generated in the virtual entity in Common Data Service.